No, ladybirds are not poisonous to dogs. Many people are surprised to learn that ladybirds are poisonous to dogs.

 The Asian Lady Beetle was introduced to North America in the early 1900s as a form of biological control for aphids and other crop-damaging insects.

-However, this beetle soon became a nuisance itself, as it began overwintering in homes and other buildings.
+This beetle soon became a nuisance itself, as it began overwintering in homes and other buildings.
 When disturbed, these beetles release an unpleasant odor and can bite humans.

-In some cases, people may have an allergic reaction to the beetle’s venom.
+People may have an allergic reaction to the beetle’s venom.
 While not all ladybugs are poisonous, it is best to avoid handling them if you are unsure of their identity.

 If you do come into contact with a harmful species, wash your hands immediately and seek medical attention if necessary.